Lumo (LUMO) CMD 2026 summary

 Portfolio renewal leverages customer insights for decisions on locations, apartment mix, and services to drive occupancy and long-term value.

-Dividend policy revised to a maximum payout of 20% of FFO, with flexibility for share buybacks, subject to equity ratio and financial position.
+Dividend policy revised to a maximum payout of 20% of FFO, with flexibility for share buybacks, down from 60% previously, to retain more capital for investments and debt reduction.

-Maintains investment-grade rating (Baa2, stable), moderate leverage policy, high liquidity (514 M€ available), and diversified funding sources.
+Maintains investment-grade rating (Baa2, stable), with conservative leverage, diversified funding sources, and high liquidity (514 M€ available).

 AI and digital platforms (Lumo.fi, MyLumo) drive seamless customer journeys, automate processes, and enable data-driven decision-making.

-AI use cases include pricing, chatbots, customer feedback analysis, predictive maintenance, energy optimization, and virtual staging.
+AI applications include dynamic pricing, automated customer service, predictive maintenance, apartment inspections, customer feedback analysis, energy optimization, and virtual staging.

 Core expertise is kept in-house, while scalable functions like maintenance and first-line customer service are outsourced.